justayar/walmart_book_shop/README.md

 There are several ways to run a Spring application on your local machine.
 One way is to execute the `main` method in the `com.canemreayar.bookshop.BookShopApplication` class from your IDE.

-Alternatively you can use the maven exec command like:
+Alternatively you can use the maven spring-boot run command like:

-For calling below commands,first you have to go the project folder directory.
+For calling below commands,firstly you have to go the project folder directory.

 ```shell
 mvn clean install